sungsoo/sungsoo.github.io/_posts/2014-01-27-parallel-r.md

 This surge in data analysis has brought two of R’s limitations to the forefront: it’s *single- threaded* and *memory-bound*.
 Allow us to explain:
 * *It’s single-threaded*
 	The R language has no explicit constructs for parallelism, such as threads or mu- texes.
 An out-of-the-box R install cannot take advantage of multiple CPUs.* *It’s memory-bound*
-	R requires that your entire dataset* fit in memory (RAM).† Four gigabytes of RAM will not hold eight gigabytes of data, no matter how much you smile when you ask.
+	R requires that your entire dataset* fit in memory (RAM).
+Four gigabytes of RAM will not hold eight gigabytes of data, no matter how much you smile when you ask.
 	While these are certainly inconvenient, they’re hardly insurmountable.
 The Solution: Parallel Execution
 ---People have created a series of workarounds over the years.
 Doing a lot of matrix math?
 You can build R against a multithreaded **basic linear algebra subprogram (BLAS)**.
 Churning through large datasets?
 Use a relational database or another manual method to retrieve your data in smaller, more manageable pieces.
 And so on, and so forth.